Small-angle scattering using Light, X-ray and Neutrons

 Three dimensional reconstructed confocal microscopic image of a biofilm.

-Our research views biofilms as biodegradable and sustainable material.
-Currently, we are studying the mechanical and structural properties of films formed by the non-pathogenic fungus Neurospora discreta to design biofilm membranes that can treat toxic industrial effluents.
+Our research views biofilms as biodegradable, sustainable materials.
+Currently, we are studying the mechanical and structural properties of films formed by the non-pathogenic fungus Neurospora discreta to design biofilm membranes for treating toxic industrial effluents.

-Biofilms are a form of active matter in which energy transported across the boundary of the system is transduced to increase the biomass: Our research identifies factors that can increase the biomass and consequently, the mechanical strength of the biofilms.
+Biofilms are a form of active matter in which energy transported across the boundary of the system is transduced to increase the biomass.
+Our research identifies factors that can increase biofilm biomass and, consequently, mechanical strength.

 Micro-fluid Mechanics